Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 ADMINISTRATION TEAM

-The Administration Team summary, covering their work administrating and managing most of One Community’s ongoing process for sustainable resource development and access was managed by Bhakti Tigdi (Project Manager) and includes Harsha Ramanathan (Administrator)Himanshu Mandloi (Engineering Project Manager), Khushie Zaveri (Communication Strategist)Neeharika Kamireddy (Data Analyst)Olimpia Borgohain (Data Analyst and Team Administrator)Rachna Malav (Data Analyst), Rajeshwari Bhirud (Administrator)Rishi Sundara (Quality Control Engineer and Team Administrator), and Samhitha Are (Administrator).
+The Administration Team summary, covering their work administrating and managing most of One Community’s ongoing process for sustainable resource development and access, was managed by Bhakti Tigdi (Project Manager) and includes Harsha Ramanathan (Administrator)Himanshu Mandloi (Engineering Project Manager), Khushie Zaveri (Communication Strategist)Neeharika Kamireddy (Data Analyst)Olimpia Borgohain (Data Analyst and Team Administrator)Rachna Malav (Data Analyst), Rajeshwari Bhirud (Administrator)Rishi Sundara (Quality Control Engineer and Team Administrator), and Samhitha Are (Administrator).
 The Highest Good Network software is how we’ll be managing and objectively measuring our process for sustainable resource development and access through our social architecture, construction, production, and maintenance processes.

-This week, the Administration team continued to support operations across research, software testing, recruiting, content creation, social media, and internal coordination.
+This week, the Administration Team continued supporting operations across research, software testing, recruiting, content creation, social media, and internal coordination.
 Harsha contributed to the sustainability infographic by researching flooring and adhesives, extracting quantitative data, and organizing inputs for use by the design team.
 Himanshu managed the daily TimeLog review process, addressed pending tasks, followed up with unresponsive team members, created a PDF for Sara with requested changes, and contributed a blog post on open-source sustainability.
-Khushie prepared for the social media campaign rollout by sharing the finalized calendar, managing upcoming post schedules, answering trainee questions, and maintaining her admin responsibilities.
+Khushie prepared for the social media campaign rollout by sharing the finalized calendar, managing post schedules, answering trainee questions, and maintaining her admin responsibilities.
 Neeharika assigned tasks by reviewing management documents and PR dashboards, followed up on task progress, tested pull requests, and completed her weekly admin duties, including conducting an interview.
 This effort aligns with One Community’s focus on sustainable resource development and access.

 Olimpia analyzed LinkedIn analytics, scheduled posts for the next two weeks, adjusted content for platform needs, performed weekly admin tasks, and supported blog setup and review.
-Rachna conducted an interview, managed the scheduling of others, and worked through hiring communications while reviewing her SEO contributions.
+Rachna conducted an interview, managed scheduling for others, and worked through hiring communications while reviewing her SEO contributions.
 Rajeshwari supported the Blue Steel and Binary Brigade teams by reviewing reports, adding comments, creating collages, uploading revised PDFs, and continuing her frontend testing training.
-Rishi tested and followed up on several PRs, reviewed Done PRs, merged individual blogs into blog 645, and completed SEO work while fulfilling weekend admin tasks.
+Rishi tested and followed up on several PRs, reviewed completed PRs, merged individual blogs into blog 645, and completed SEO work while fulfilling weekend admin tasks.
 Samhitha completed Phase 3 Level 1 Software Product Testing by reviewing and verifying pull requests, identifying issues, creating action items, updating the task log, and comparing updates against design references to ensure consistency.
 This work contributes to One Community’s commitment to sustainable resource development and access.
 See below to view images of their work.

 Highest Good Network software, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, sustainable resource development, open source sustainability, Highest Good Network, project management for sustainability, software testing for sustainable systems, sustainable infographic research, social media for sustainability campaigns, volunteer project coordination, data analysis for sustainable development, sustainable construction process tracking.